TRANSCOTLAND Self-guided Walking Holidays

 Dunkeld Cathedral by the River TayDay 3.
 Today's walk takes you into the highlands by a secluded and beautiful glen, and then by the woods and waterfalls of the Hermitage before arriving in Birnam (10 miles), the Victorian village, which lies on the other side of the river from historic Dunkeld, the ancient capital of Scotland.

 Loch Tay from above KenmoreDay 5.
-The walk today (12 miles) has a historic theme: you pass a 4000 year old Neolithic stone circle; Taymouth Castle (where queen Victoria spent her honeymoon); have the chance to see a re-constructed crannog; ending at the peaceful village of Fortingall, where you can also see the ancient yew tree estimated to be more than 3000 years old and the oldest living tree in Europe.
+The walk today (15 miles) has a historic theme and there is also an option to walk up the Birks of Aberfeldy (a woodland gorge and waterfalls made famous by Robert Burns).
+The route passes by a 4000 year old Neolithic stone circle at Croftmoraig and through the grounds of Taymouth Castle where Queen Victoria spent her honeymoon.
+You also have the chance to see a re-constructed crannog on Loch Tay.
+The day's walk ends at the peaceful village of Fortingall, where you can see the ancient yew tree which is estimated to be more than 3000 years old and one of the oldest living trees in Europe.
+There is a lot to see on this day, so if you want to have more time to visit the Crannog, you can have an additional overnight stop in the village of Kenmore, halfway between Aberfeldy and Fortingall.

 a typical summer scene in PerthshireDay 6.
 A challenging walk (12 miles) over the hills via Glen Mor, a remote glen which sits beneath Schiehallion.
-You have now reached the heart of the Highlands and the quiet village of Kinloch Rannoch.
-This is the suggested place for an extra night as the village is roughly half-way along the route.
+You have now reached the heart of the Highlands and the quiet village of Kinloch Rannoch, which sits at the east end of Loch Rannoch.

 Loch RannochDay 7.
 Today you walk on a very quiet road by the shores of Loch Rannoch and on to the eastern edge of Rannoch Moor, to Rannoch Station where the road ends.
-You have an option to take a short detour into the Black Wood of Rannoch, one of the few surviving remnants of the ancient Caledonian pine forest which had covered the Scottish Highlands since the last Ice Age.
-This is the longest day (17 miles).
+If you take the road on the south side of the loch, you can opt to take a short detour into the Black Wood of Rannoch, one of the few surviving remnants of the ancient Caledonian pine forest which had covered the Scottish Highlands since the last Ice Age.
+This is the longest day (17 miles), but it can be broken into two shorter days by having an additional night at Bridge of Gaur, at the west end of Loch Rannoch.

 Rannoch MoorDay 8.
-The classic traverse of Rannoch Moor, (from east to west, not south to north as on the West Highland Way).
-Rannoch Moor has been described as "the largest abstract painting the world" - a walk through this unique landscape is an unforgettable experience.
-Overnight at Kingshouse.
+The classic traverse of Rannoch Moor, (from east to west, not south to north as on the West Highland Way), ending at Kingshouse.
 (13 miles).
+Rannoch Moor has been described as "the largest abstract painting the world" - a walk through this unique landscape of grass, heather, peat, water and mountains is an unforgettable experience.

 Ben Nevis beyond Fort WilliamDay 10.
-Today starts with another climb, as you continue on the West Highland Way through the Lairigmor, and into Glen Nevis (14 miles).
-Overnight in Fort William, the 'capital' of the Western Highlands.
-The town is effectively base camp for Ben Nevis so is popular with walkers and climbers.
+Today starts with another climb up to the Lairigmor hilltrack, and then either continue on the West Highland Way to Fort William via Glen Nevis (15 miles), or join the Blarmachfoldach backroad which brings you into the centre of town after 14 miles.
+Fort William is the 'capital' of the West Highlands, and the town is effectively base camp for Ben Nevis so is popular with walkers and climbers.

 map showing route of Coast to Coast

-Route guidance: we provide detailed written descriptions (in English) of each section, and four 1:50,000 OS maps which cover the whole route.
+Route guidance: we provide detailed written descriptions (in English) of each section, and three 1:50,000 OS maps which cover the whole route, and our own detailed maps of each day's walk.
 We also provide information about the history and things to do in each place you stay, general information about walking in Scotland and travel arrangements before and after your walk.

 Travel arrangements:

-Start: Perth can be reached by bus train or taxi from Edinburgh or Glasgow, journey takes just over an hour.
-Transfers can be also be arranged from Edinburgh or Glasgow airports (about £65, or £80 respectively).
+Start: Perth can be reached by bus, train or taxi from Edinburgh or Glasgow, journey takes just over an hour.

-Finish: From Fort William, the scenic West Highland railway line can either take you south to Glasgow or north to Mallaig for the North West & Islands, (single back to Glasgow costs about £24).
-Also bus service to Inverness, Skye or back to Glasgow/Edinburgh (single back to Glasgow costs about £16).
-From Glencoe, there are buses north to Fort William or south to Glasgow/Edinburgh.
+Finish: From Fort William, the scenic West Highland railway line can either take you south to Glasgow or north to Mallaig for the North West & Islands, (single back to Glasgow costs about £30).
+Also Citylink bus service to Inverness, Skye or back to Glasgow/Edinburgh.
+From Glencoe, there are Citylink buses north to Fort William or south to Glasgow/Edinburgh.

 Transcotland Contents | Scotland | What the price includes | Inquiries & bookings